altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 ~Then the up button a moment later.~
 *Any direction would do - she turned to face the man.*
 ~He was on all fours - galloping toward her.~
+~She waiting in anticipation.~
-*She braced herself and jumped to the side just as he reached her.*
+*She braced herself and jumped to the side just as he left the ground for the last time.*
 *He slammed face first into the elevator.*
+~Her hearing was slowed down but not de-pitched.~
 *She ran back down the hall.*
+~On her hands and knees.~
+~Fighting against time itself.~
 "Rossin, can we switch?"
 "No time!
-And I don’t think that i would be able to do anything to him anyway" ~There wasn’t much hallway, and that thing was striding towards her now.~ "Duck into one of these rooms, they lock from the inside."
+And I don’t think that I would be able to do anything to him anyway" ~There wasn’t much hallway, and that thing was striding towards her now.~ "Duck into one of these rooms, they lock from the inside."
 *She grabbed the door...*
 ~It opened inward.~
 *She closed it just in time, and could almost lock the door.*
-*The glass broke and his fist came through the now open panel on the door.*
+~There was a pause - she could hear him rummaging around in the other room~ *The glass broke and his fist came through the now open panel on the door.*
+~He was holding a syringe.~
 *Martha ducked down - still holding on to the knob.*
 *He clawed at her hands.*
 ~The elevator dinged.~